Multi-lingual Functional Evaluation for Large Language Models: Model Evaluation

 \section{Model Evaluation}

+For tasks that benefit from step-by-step reasoning, we use Chain-of-Thought (CoT) prompting in the same language as the query where applicable.
+Unless otherwise stated, \textsc{CL-GSMSym} follows the native 8-shot GSM8K setting, and MGSM uses the \texttt{native\_cot} configuration.
+All evaluations are orchestrated with the EleutherAI LM Evaluation Harness (\texttt{lm-eval}), which standardizes prompts, decoding, and metrics and is widely used for open-weight models \citep{eval-harness}.

-For reproducible consistency in reporting, our evaluations spanned open-source large language models, including instruction-tuned and multilingual variants - Aya 23-35B, Aya Expanse-32B, Gemma-2-9B-it, Qwen3-8B, Mistral-7B-Instruct-v0.3, Mixtral-8x7B-Instruct-v0.1.
-For further comparison on CL-IFEval, we also evaluate on the proprietary models GPT-4o-mini and Claude Sonnet 3.5.
-Using CL-IFEval, we calculate the prompt-level strict/loose accuracy and the instruction-level strict/loose accuracy as defined in the original IFEval paper \cite{zhou2023ifeval}.
-For CL-GSMSym, we evaluate a random sample of 500 translated question-answer pairs per language using the language-specific 8-shot setting for GSM8K evaluation.
+For reproducible consistency in reporting, our evaluations spanned open-source large language models, including instruction-tuned and multilingual variants—Aya 23-35B, Aya Expanse-32B, Gemma-2-9B-it, Qwen3-8B, Mistral-7B-Instruct-v0.3, and Mixtral-8x7B-Instruct-v0.1.
+Using CL-IFEval, we compute prompt-level strict/loose and instruction-level strict/loose accuracy as in \citet{zhou2023ifeval}.
+For CL-GSMSym, after template translation, we instantiate \textbf{50 variants per template per language} and evaluate a random sample of 500 items per language under the native 8-shot GSM8K setting.